 If this field is provided for an event, OpenNMS Horizon will create, update, or clear alarms for events of that type according to the alarm-data specifics.
-For more about alarms and how they relate to events, see [alarms-introduction].

 6.2.
 Sources of Events

 Events may originate within OpenNMS Horizon itself or from outside.